DavidRConnell/DavidRConnell.github.io/index.markdown

 provide reproducable work.

 ## Site Contents
-{% newthought 'Goals' %} What I would like to get out of a PhD programm.

 {% newthought 'Résumé' %} List of degrees and work experiences.
 The site as a whole is intended to provide the additional information about the experiences